 Significant changes are coming from the federal government that attempt to dictate where and how individuals with special needs may live.
 Intentional communities such as those we are in the process of creating don’t fit into the government’s plan and are under attack.
 See links below for more information.
 The bottom line is that choices for your children’s future are at risk.

-- Plan to attend the next California state HCBS Advisory Group meeting in July 2016 (details forthcoming)
+Plan to attend the next California state HCBS Advisory Group meetings (details forthcoming)

 Medicaid – Federal Government Websites

 Home & Community Based Services The final federally mandated Home and Community-Based Services regulations including new requirements for several Medicaid authorities under which states may provide home and community-based long-term services and supports.
 The original legislative intent of the HCBS Waiver program was to slow the growth of Medicaid spending by providing services in less expensive settings.